LISTEN TO AUDIO OF THIS CONTENT

 Duration of oxycodone effects is three to six hours, depending on individual factors such as age, weight, overall health, metabolism and organ functioning

-Elimination of oxycodone by the body is primarily through urine (90 percent) and perspiration (10 percent).
+Elimination by the body is primarily through urine (90 percent) and perspiration (10 percent).
 Oxycodone may take longer to leave the body in people with kidney and/or bladder disorders.

-There is one other way that Oxycodone use can be identified, though it isn’t exactly precise.
+There is another way use can be identified, though it isn’t exactly precise.

 - Withdrawal symptoms start roughly 4 – 6 hours after Oxycodone stops being used, peak after about 72 hours, and usually continue for about a week to 10 days total.